adjei7/mathai/README.md

 This app uses AI to dynamically adjust the (1) feedback, (2) difficulty level, (3) the threshold time for rewards and (4) the triggering of a timed challenge to maintain motivation, all based on per question student performance!
 Please note the main purpose of this app is for testing AI adapting motivation techniques and not as a live student assement platform.

+If the AI thinks you are worthy to move up a level, you move up.
+If the AI thinks you are worthy to move down a level, you move down.
+Lighting emoji is given if you answer a question within a time threshold (5s) If you find the questions easy, the threshold is reduced (<5s) If you find the questions hard, the threshold is increased (>5s) Feedback is based on your performance, speed and level.
+If you take too long to answer questions the AI knows you can do, it can trigger the time trial, where you have to answer 10 questions in 60s.
+You can trigger the timed challenge manually by clicking the MTC (Manual Timed Challenge) button

 You need an openAI API account for the app to work.
 Make sure you have GPT-4o enabled.
 If you want to use a different model, you can change it in the openai.php document

 1. Upload all files to the same folder on a server with PHP